IBM/dbb/Templates/Common-Wrapper-Scripts/README.md

 ### 4.5 - ucdPackaging.sh

-This script is to execute the dbb-ucd-packaging.groovy that invokes the UCD Buztool to publish the artifacts created by the DBB Build from a pipeline.
+This script is to execute the `dbb-ucd-packaging.groovy` that invokes the Urban Code Deploy (UCD) buztool utility, to publish the artifacts created by the DBB Build from a pipeline.

 #### Invocation

-The uscPackaging.sh script can be invoked as below:
+The `ucdPackaging.sh` script can be invoked as follows:

 ```
 ucdPacking.sh -v ucdVersion -c ucdComponentName -w workingDirectory -e externalRepositoryFile -f packagingPropertiesFile [-u pipelineURL] [-b gitBranchName] [-p gitPullRequestURL]
 ```

-Cli parameter | Description
+CLI parameter | Description
 ---------- | ----------------------------------------------------------------------------------------
 -v `<ucdVersion>` | **Version** name to create.
 -c `<ucdComponentName>` | **Component** name in UCD.
--w `<workspace>` | **Workspace directory** an absolute or relative path that represents unique directory for this pipeline definition, that needs to be consistent through multiple steps.
-The ucdPackaging.sh script is evaluating the logs directory.
+-w `<workspace>` | **Workspace directory**, an absolute or relative path that represents unique directory for this pipeline definition, that needs to be consistent through multiple steps.
+The `ucdPackaging.sh` script is evaluating the logs directory.
--e `<externalRepositoryFile>` | **Path to external artifact repository file** for buzztool.sh.
+-e `<externalRepositoryFile>` | **Path to external artifact repository file** used by UCD buztool.
--f `<packagingPropertiesFile>` |**Path to a properties file** for additional configuration of the dbb-ucd-packaging script.
+-f `<packagingPropertiesFile>` | **Path to a properties file** for additional configuration for the `dbb-ucd-packaging` script.
--u `<pipelineUrl>`|(*) URL to the pipeline to establish link to pipeline build result.
+-u `<pipelineUrl>`| (Optional) URL to the pipeline to establish link to pipeline build result.
--b |(*) Name of the **git branch**.
+-b | (Optional) Name of the **git branch**.
--p |(*) URL to the pull request.
+-p | (Optional) URL to the pull request.

-(*) Optional

 #### Output

-Expand the section below to view the output that is produced by the `ucdPacking.sh` script.
+The section below contains the output that is produced by the `ucdPackaging.sh` script.

 <details>
   <summary>Script Output</summary>